What’s On in September

 From ferias and top-class flamenco to mouth-watering food and drink festivals, we’ve run the rule over what’s on in the Axarquia in September.

-1-2 September – Festival XX Noche Flamenca de Algarrobo
+31 August & 1 September – Festival XXI Noche Flamenca de Algarrobo

-Algarrobo and Mezquitilla’s festival is the appropriate end to a summer that saw an explosion of great flamenco across the Axarquia.
-On the Saturday, things get underway at 22.30hrs in the Escalerilla park in Algarrobo Pueblo with some serious local talent performing.
+Algarrobo and Mezquitilla’s festival is the appropriate end to a summer of amazing flamenco in the Axarquia.
+On the Friday, things get underway at 22.30hrs on Mezquitilla’s Paseo Maritimo; then on the Saturday night the action kicks off again in the Escalerilla park in Algarrobo Pueblo.

 Amongst all the bigger towns’ summer and autumn festivities, tiny Maro often gets rather forgotten about.
 Which is a shame, because it’s a cracking little feria.
 Our advice: spend the day on one of the region’s best beaches, brush the sand off come the evening, slip into something smarter, and party the night away.